-Area(s) of ExpertiseEcological Approaches to Urban Design and Environmental Planning, Public Health in the Built and Natural Environment, Inclusion and decolonization in design studio pedagogy
+Area(s) of ExpertiseSocio-ecological Approaches to Architecture, Urban Design and Planning, Public Health in the Built and Natural Environment, Addressing Equity in Design Education and Inclusive Teaching Pedagogies

-As the Senior Urban Designer and Planner for the award-winning firm, Moriyama Teshima Architects, Maya has led many local and international urban and peri-urban campus, community and municipal plans which aim to provide resilient and equitable solutions and a collaborative community engagement approach.
-Maya’s professional experience includes serving as a subject matter expert for Waterfront Toronto; developing master plans for Qatar’s Education City, Surrey City Development Corporation and the Town of Whitby and campus plans for the University of Lethbridge, Wilfrid Laurier University and Conestoga College.
+As the Senior Urban Designer and Planner for the renowned firm of Moriyama Teshima Architects, Maya has led several urban and peri-urban campus, community and municipal plans which focus on sustainable approaches, cultural resilience and a collaborative community engagement process.
+Her portfolio includes serving as a subject matter expert for Waterfront Toronto; developing master plans for Qatar's Education City, Surrey City Development Corporation and the Town of Whitby and campus plans for the University of Lethbridge, Wilfrid Laurier University and Conestoga College.

-Maya also remains actively engaged in professional and volunteer activities that focus on health, equity and racialized communities: serving as an executive member of BEAT (Building Equality in Architecture Toronto); a committee member of ClimateACT and previously as a crisis counsellor for the Toronto Women’s Rape and Crisis Centre.
+Maya also remains actively engaged in professional and volunteer activities that focus on health, equity and racialized communities, serving as an executive member of BEAT (Building Equality in Architecture Toronto), a committee member of ClimateACT previously as a crisis counsellor for the Toronto Women's Rape and Crisis Centre.
+Maya is also a frequent guest critic and lecturer in architecture and urban design studios at the University of Toronto, Ryerson University, University of Waterloo, Concordia University, UC Irvine, Kent State University and l'Université de Montréal.

 - Graduate Certificate (Mixed Methods Research), School of Social Work, University of Michigan, 2015